digst/cloud/design.md

 The configuration of GovCloud is done internally in SIT.
 For the first version, configuration changes to applications are sent to SIT and manually applied.
 This process is covered by the SLA.

-**[Manual Config]** Tools choosen for configuration management in version 1.0 must support implementing self-service for application owners in future versions.
+**[Manual Config]** Tools chosen for configuration management in version 1.0 must support a future implementation of self-service for application owners.

 Configuration is under version control and should have high availabilty matching other critical parts of the platform.